Pro MASTERING and MIXING since 1998

 I have worked as a professional mastering and mixing engineer since 1998, mostly with independent artists.

-You will find different mastering rates depending on specific requirements and budget for the project.
+Below you will find different mastering rates based on your specific requirements and budget for the project.

 On request; based on the number of tracks, their quality and specific requirements.